By Eleanor Bennett

 Due to Prometheus’s use of labels to define the time-series (as opposed to dot-separated metrics) one of the unforeseen consequences of the label-based metrics model is that the risk of cardinality explosion is greatly increased whenever a user makes an update against a time-series metric’s label.

 If managing your Kubernetes server in production is growing quickly out of scope then you will also need to scale your monitoring and alerting stack.
-Considering a hosted solution for Prometheus may be your best bet at scaling the best features of open-source ready for compliant enterprise use.
+Considering a hosted solution for Prometheus or Prometheus as a Service may be your best bet at scaling the best features of open-source ready for compliant enterprise use.